Contact

 09.00–10.30

-Prof. Dr Sabine Reh (Educational Sciences; Director of the Library for Research on the History of Education at the Leibniz Institute for Research and Information in Education)
+Prof. Dr Sabine Reh (Education; Director of the Library for Research into the History of Education at the Leibniz Institute for Educational Research and Educational Information)

-Dr Alexander Mayer (History; University of the Federal Armed Forces Munich)
+Dr Alexander Mayer (History; University of the German Armed Forces, Munich)

 Break